wigig-tools/qd-realization/README.md

 Just clone the repository

 # Documentation:
-The software architecture and functionnalities are described in the Documentation.pdf document located in the "Source" folder.
+The software architecture and functionnalities are described in the *"Documentation.pdf"* document located in the *"Source"* folder.

-A readme file "Readme.txt" is located in the "Source" folder
+A readme file *"Readme.txt"* is located in the *"Source"* folder